Alaa-Mahmoud/AppSync-Twitter-Clone-Backend/README.md

 Serverless Backend For Twitter Clone Using AppSync

 # Steps to run the project
 Assuming you have aws account and aws cli profile on your machine.
+After npm install.

 to export the env file